krishnakishored/py-trailers/Questions/py_questions.md

     - properties and attributes are essentially different things in Python.
     - Attributes are created inside of a class.
 Also we can dynamically create arbitary new attributes for existing classes
     - The instances possess dictionaries __dict__, which they use to store their attributes and their corresponding values:
+    - Python's class attributes and object attributes are stored in separate dictionaries

 25) How to add a counter attribute to find the no. of times a function is invoked - Using an attribute of function
 26) method vs function:
 A method differs from a function only in two aspects: